 The 'Administration of Medicine Pupil Form' tracks all medicines received in and out of the premises.

-The name of the child, dose, expiry and shelf life dates will be checked by two members of trained staff before medicines are administered.
+The name of the child, dose, expiry and shelf life dates will be checked before medicines are administered.

 On occasions where a child refuses to take their medication the parents will be informed at the earliest available opportunity.